Ramakanth001/JoinUs/README.md

 # Problem Statement
-Communities and Content creators need a direct way to engage their audience.
+Communities and Content creators need a formal way to engage their audience.
 This project allows users to subscribe via email and receive updates, ensuring effective communication.

 # Simple Feed Web Project